YottaDB/YDBDoc/MessageRecovery/errors.rst

 BLKCNTEDITFAIL
 --------------

-BLKCNTEDITFAIL, MUPIP recover or rollback failed to correct the block count field in the file header for file xxxx
+BLKCNTEDITFAIL, Mupip recover or rollback failed to correct the block count field in the file header for file xxxx

 GDE/DSE Information: This indicates that rollback should correct the block count field in the file header.
 This message is an informational message issued by the Recovery/Rollback process and no action is required.
 This error is benign.